thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp.md

 #### 1.1.4 Goal State Selectors Select From All Goals

-Goal State Selectors MUST receive every Goal Cortical Message addressed to them before generating any Cortical Messages for the Motor Module.
+Goal State Selectors MUST receive every Goal Cortical Message addressed to them before generating any Cortical Messages for the Motor Modules.

 ## 2 Functional Specification